-It's not just the backdrop for popular movies and shows: stories of the Cocaine Cowboys in Miami were real, true crime.
+It's not just the backdrop for popular movies and shows: Stories of the Cocaine Cowboys in Miami are real, true crime tales.
 A lot of innocent people lost their lives in the bloodbath the cartels created in Miami, and for nothing more than the crass pursuit of money and getting high.

 The Dadeland Mall Massacre

-Many of the most gruesome murders from the Cocaine Cowboy era were never solved, either because there was little evidence to go off of, or because there were simply too many murders happening for them all to be solved.
-Nelson Andreu, Captain of the West Miami Police Department spoke of one such murder to the Miami New Times.
+Many of the most gruesome murders from the Cocaine Cowboy era were never solved, either because there was little evidence to go off of, or because there were simply too many murders happening and not enough investigators to solve them.
+Nelson Andreu, Captain of the West Miami Police Department, spoke of one such murder to the Miami New Times.
 "It was four guys - bound, gagged, and shot to death.
 It was drugs.
 There were empty grocery bags with coke residue in them, and somebody got sloppy and accidentally left a kilo under the bed.
 They were all Colombians."
-The murders was committed in August 1982, they were never solved and no information about the victims or assailants ever surfaced.
-Andreu continued: "I never heard a word about that quadruple murder.
-We never got a tip or a fingerprint hit, and I believe we got good fingerprints from the scene.
-It hasn't bothered me...."